 Ongoing group therapy provides a caring context in which you can talk confidentially with other students who share your concerns or experiences.
 A group can be a wonderful source of feedback, support, good humor, and creative ideas for how to cope with personal or interpersonal challenges.
 Therapy groups are confidential and are led by Counseling Center clinicians.

 If you are interested in participating in a group, please contact the Counseling Center as early in the semester as you can to schedule an Initial Consultation appointment.
 During that appointment, please share your interest in group.
-Unless noted, students are required to attend an Initial Consultation and pre-group meeting before attending group.
+Unless noted, students are required to attend an Initial Consultation and pre-group meeting before attending an ongoing therapy group.
 These meetings help to determine if the group of interest is a good fit for you at the time.
 If you have ideas for an additional group that would interest you, please let us know!

 Understanding Self & Others: Insight-Oriented Process Groups